Moya.Studio: In the beginning

 I was surprised to learn of a manufacturer in Toronto that printed on a variety of natural fibres, including silk.
 They were very accommodating and I was impressed, particularly when things didn’t work out (almost always because of printing issues).
 Silk quickly became my favourite because of the way it draped and shone and highlighted the colours in my designs.

-Early digital designs (moya.store preceded moya.studio for a brief time).
+Early surface designs (moya.store preceded moya.studio for a brief time).